Bachelor of Medical Studies/Doctor of Medicine/Arts

 Additional or different steps may need to be taken by applicants that apply under one of our special entry schemes - including Indigenous, Rural and Gateway applicants.
 Additional information and deadlines are available on our Special Entry Schemes page.

 To study the Bachelor of Medical Studies/Doctor of Medicine at UNSW, you must sit the University Clinical Aptitude Test (UCAT ANZ) or the International Student Admission Test (ISAT).
-You’ll also need to apply through UNSW’s Medicine Application Portal before submitting a UAC application or applying via our Apply Online portal.
-The final step for entry into the degree is an interview.
+You will need to submit an application via our Apply Online portal or through UAC.
+Applicants who completed a UAC application or are studying in UNSW Foundations are also required to apply via the Medicine Application Portal (MAP).

-If you’re successful based on our selection criteria and you’ve submitted your MAP and UAC/Apply Online portal applications, you’ll be invited for an interview, which will also count towards your overall application.
-Interviews can be completed via Skype, Zoom, face-to-face or, in some circumstances, via telephone.
-Interviews commence in April and continue throughout the year for the following year’s Term One (T1) commencement.
+If you’re successful based on our selection criteria and you’ve submitted your UAC/Apply Online portal/MAP applications, you’ll be invited for an interview, which will also count towards your overall application.
+Interviews are conducted via Zoom.
+Interviews commence in May and continue throughout the year for the following year’s Term One (T1) commencement.

 Commonwealth Supported Place: Student Contribution Band 3